 Rio de Janeiro has several favela tours that provide an eye-opening insight into the existence of these favelas and helps to break down preconceptions and stereotypes.
 I visited Rocinha, which is considered the largest in the city and Vila Canoas, one of the safest favelas in Rio de Janeiro.

 I am not the same, having seen these places.
-I was nervous about my trip to Rio de Janeiro, nevertheless, I did it afraid.
+Before my trip, I was nervous about visiting Rio de Janeiro, nevertheless, I did it afraid.
 Exploring these places helped me gain a better understanding of Brazil.
 The tour not only changed my perspective of these favelas and it’s association with crime and violence, but it also offered a great opportunity to see a different side of Rio de Janeiro.

 I booked a favela tour with Marcelo Armstrong and would definitely recommend it.
 By opting for this tour, you would also be making a contribution to a local school which is financed by the tour.

 Nightlife in Lapa, Rio de Janeiro is vibrant and explosive.
 According to Culture Trip;

 Lapa is Rio’s buzzing nightlife spot with lively bars, pumping nightclubs and street parties that last all night.
 Lapa attracts foreigners and locals every weekend to drink caipirinhas and shake out some moves with many varieties of music playing.
 Whilst at night it comes alive, daytime Lapa is underground and raw, with jaw-dropping street art decorating the aged buildings…

 Are you a foodie?
 Rio de Janeiro has a lot to offer.
 Don’t just dine out, take a cooking class and learn a mix of Brazil´s favorite recipes in one fun cooking class.

 Other things I did while visiting Rio de Janeiro: